laggron42/Laggrons-Dumb-Cogs/tournaments/README.md

 Then, once the game starts, just sit down and watch ~~the magic~~ the bot manage everything:
 - For each match, a channel will be created with the two players of this match.
 - They have their own place for discussing about the tournament, checking the stage list, banning stages/characters...
 - The bot checks activity in the channels.
-If one player doesn't talk within the first minutes, he will be disqualified.
+If one player doesn't talk within the first minutes, they will be disqualified.
 - Once the players have done their match, they can set their score with a command.
 - Players can also forfeit a match, or disqualify themselves.
 - As the tournament goes on, outdated channels will be deleted, and new ones will be created for the upcoming matches, the bot is constantly checking the bracket.